.357 Magnum: Comparison

 In terms of accuracy, the .357 Magnum has at least the same potential for precision shooting as the benchmark .38 Special wadcutter round—indeed, a good .357 Magnum revolver will shoot .38 Special wadcutter ammunition with good results.
 It is this accuracy and power, and the versatility of also being capable of using less-expensive, milder .38 Special ammunition, that makes a .357 Magnum revolver an excellent gun for many different disciplines, from 20 yd precision shooting to long-range falling-plate events.
 It is an excellent round for those considering handloading ammunition, as it is economical and consistently performs well.

 The .357 Magnum was developed from the earlier .38 Special.
-This was possible because the .38 Special was introduced in 1898 and originally designed to use black powder, which requires two-to-five times as much powder by volume to produce the same velocity with the same bullet as does the much more efficient smokeless powder.
+This was possible because the .38 Special was introduced in 1898 and originally designed to use black powder, which requires two-to-five times as much powder by volume to produce the same velocity with the same bullet than smokeless powder.
 Thus, the .38 Special has a relatively large case capacity, and for lower pressures (121 MPa Pmax piezo pressure).
 The 9×19mm Parabellum was introduced in 1902 and was originally designed to use smokeless powder, and for higher pressures (235 MPa Pmax piezo pressure).
 It therefore produces considerably more energy than the .38, despite its case having less than half the powder capacity.
 Many .38 Special loads use the same powders, in similar charge weights, but because the case is so much larger, light-target loads with fast-burning powders may only fill the case perhaps 1/8 full.
 Filling the case with slower-burning powders produces much more power, but also much more pressure; far too much pressure for older, smaller-frame revolvers chambered in .38 Special.
 It was to accommodate these high-pressure, high-power loads that the longer .357 Magnum, together with the stronger revolvers designed to handle it, were developed.

-The .357 SIG was developed in 1994 was named "357" to highlight its intended purpose: to duplicate the performance of 125 gr .357 Magnum loads fired from 4 in revolvers, in a cartridge designed to be used in a semi-automatic pistol.
+The .357 SIG, developed in 1994, was named "357" to highlight its intended purpose: to duplicate the performance of 125 gr .357 Magnum loads fired from 4 in revolvers, in a cartridge designed to be used in a semi-automatic pistol.